 An experimental tea made in Khosta region from local tea cultivars (harvest 2019) using the Menghai Shu Puer «wodui» technology.

 In appearance: medium sized curved flagella of dark brown leaves and buds, a small amount of thin cuttings and sticky lumps of «chatou».
-The aroma is intense, spicy-balsamic.
+The aroma is intense, with notes of baked chestnut, toasted bread and spice.
 The infusion is transparent, with a chestnut-yellow shade.

-The bouquet of the ready-made tea is mature and multifaceted, with notes of toasted bread, spicy herbs, dried fruits, baked milk, wood resins and ripe leaves.
+The bouquet of the ready-made tea is mature and multifaceted, with notes of baked chestnut, toasted bread, spicy herbs, dried fruits, buckwheat honey and coffee beans.
 The aroma is rich and warm, vigorous, complex.
-The taste is full-bodied and mellow, a bit spicy, sweetish, with a delicate fruity sourness and velvety finish.
+The taste is full-bodied and mellow, buttery, distinctly sweet, with a subtle coffee bitterness and a long aftertaste.

-Brew tea with hot water (95°C) in a gaiwan or a teapot made of porous clay.
-The proportion is 7-8 g per 100 ml.
-The time of the first steeping is about 5-7 seconds.
-After that do short steeps (just for 1-2 seconds) increasing steeping time for each subsequent step, if necessary.
+Steep the tea in a hot water (95°C) in a gaiwan or in a teapot made of porous clay.
+The proportion is 6-8 g per 100 ml.
+The time of the first steeping is 10-15 seconds.
+After that do short steeps (just for 2-3 seconds) increasing steeping time for each subsequent step, if necessary.
 You can steep the tea up to 10 times.